 By the time members receive this edition, the school year for both JROTC and Senior ROTC for Maine schools will have ended.
 We ran a detailed listing of all the school units, points of contact, and graduation dates with phone numbers in the last newsletter.
 As a brief recap, we support eight Junior Programs with National MOAA certificates, signed by our Chapter President, and ROTC medals that the cadets may wear on their dress uniforms.
 The school cadre award the certificates based on school criteria and present the awards at their annual awards dinner, which vary according to individual school schedules.
 In addition, our Chapter awards a handsome solid brass compass to these deserving cadets.

-For the top award winners for the four Senior Programs at the University of Maine (Army and Navy ROTC) and the Maine maritime Academy (Navy ROTC) we also send MOAA certificates, medals, and compasses.
-In addition, our Chapter provides a $500 scholarship to the top graduates: two for the Army Programs and one each for the two Navy Programs (total of $2,000) each year.
-These awards and scholarships are made possible through the generous donations made by our own Chapter Members each.
+For the top award winners for the four Senior Programs at the University of Maine (Army and Navy ROTC), University of Southern Maine (Army ROTC) and the Maine Maritime Academy (Navy ROTC) we also send MOAA certificates, medals, and compasses.
+In addition, our Chapter provides a $500 scholarship to the top graduates: one for each of the two Army Programs and one each for the two Navy Programs (total of $2,000) each year.
+These awards and scholarships are made possible through the generous donations made by our own Chapter Members each year.
 We sincerely thank you all for your support this year and in all the previous years you have been giving.
-Bios for this year’s winners are provided below.
+Photos from some of this year’s winners are included on the following pages.
 (COL Frank Toderico, ROTC Chair)